 Opening reception 7 to 9 PM, Friday, March 27

-Siberia Souls will be show-cased at ArtPrize in Grand Rapids, Michigan, September 18 through October 9, 2016.
+Siberia Souls was show-cased at ArtPrize in Grand Rapids, Michigan, September 18 through October 9, 2016.
 ArtPrize is the largest competitive art exhibit in the world, and takes over the entire city of Grand Rapids.
 18 artists were invited to participate in a special exhibit dealing with social justice.
-This exhibit is sponsored by the American Civil Liberties Union and will take place at Fountain Street Church, 24 Fountain St N.E., Grand Rapids, MI 49503.
+This exhibit was sponsored by the American Civil Liberties Union and took place at Fountain Street Church, 24 Fountain St N.E., Grand Rapids, MI 49503.

 Category: Siberia Souls